daniel-ac-martin/NotGovUK/docs/get-started.md

   applications, and reusable libraries and components.

-If you create a new project you should pull down dependencies at this point in order to update your lock-file:
+If you create a new project you should pull down dependencies at this point in order to update your lock-file (though you will first need to [install pnpm]):

 ```shell
 pnpm install